-Burns is a founding member of W.A.G.E (Working Artists in the Great Economy) an artists’ advocacy group that developed W.A.G.E certification through a series of public forums produced in conjunction with Artists Space—launching the program in 2014.
-Burns also co-founded and co-edited Randy, an annual trans-feminist arts magazine from 2010-2013, releasing a compendium publication in June 2016.
-Additionally, Burns maintains an ongoing collaborative practice with her partner Katherine Hubbard, producing installations, video and sculptures exhibited at Recess, Brooklyn Museum, Elizabeth Foundation for the Arts and staging The Poetry Parade, a series of live literary intervention at The Whitney Museum of American Art, The Metropolitan Museum of Art, and the Museum of Modern Art.
+A frequent collaborator; Burns was a founding member of W.A.G.E (Working Artists in the Great Economy) in 2008—an artists’ advocacy group that has since developed into a 501c-3 and subsequently launched W.A.G.E certification and fee calculator in 2014.
+Having left previous positions as core-organizer and Board member, Burns remains a life-long advocate and educator for W.A.G.E.
+Burns additionally co-founded and co-edited Randy, an annual trans-feminist arts magazine from 2010-2013, and released a compendium publication in June 2016.
+Working in collaboration with A.L.
+Steiner, Community Action Center (2010)—created a video to re-imagining pornographic cinema for womyn and non-binary bodies—screened at numerous venues internationally including the Tate Modern, London and The Museum of Modern Art.
+A.K.
+Burns also maintains an ongoing collaborative practice with partner Katherine Hubbard, producing performance installations, videos and sculptures as well as staging The Poetry Parade…, a series of live literary intervention at The Whitney Museum of American Art, The Metropolitan Museum of Art, and The Museum of Modern Art.